 However, while cleaning the house can be a great workout, it’s important to make sure the cleaning tasks you’re doing are more physically strenuous than gliding over the kitchen floor with a Swiffer mop and a grin on your face.

-Scientists have also found that a cleaner home can inspire us to make healthier choices about the food we eat.
+Scientists have also found other benefits of a clean house.
+For example, it could can inspire us to make healthier choices about the food we eat.

 One study revealed that people who worked in a clean, organized office for 10 minutes were two times as likely to opt for an apple instead of candy, whereas participants who worked in an untidy, chaotic space went for the chocolate bar.